imalikov/pine_script_docs/source/language/Methods.rst

 User-defined methods can override and overload existing built-in and user-defined methods with the same identifier.
 This capability allows users to define multiple procedures associated with different parameter signatures under the same method name.

-As a trivial example, let's say that we want to define a method to identify a variable's type.
+As a simple example, suppose we want to define a method to identify a variable's type.
-Since we must explicitly specify the type that a user-defined method is associated with, we will need to define an overload for each type that we want the method to recognize.
+Since we must explicitly specify the type of object associated with a user-defined method, we will need to define overloads for each type that we want it to recognize.

 Below, we have defined a ``getType()`` method that returns a string representation of a variable's type with overloads for the five primitive types: